Data-Efficient RLVR via Off-Policy Influence Guidance: Derivation of Off-Policy Gradient

 Since we are using initial trajectories $\tau \sim \beta = \pi_{\theta_0} $ to estimate the gradient, using importance sampling:

 However, for multi-step trajectory generation, the variance of the importance weight $\rho_\theta(\tau|s_0)$ can become extremely large.
 This high variance arises due to the product of many likelihood ratios over the steps, leading to instability and poor sample efficiency in the gradient estimate.
-We a more widely used off-policy gradient estimator from \citep{schulman2015trust, schulman2017proximal} that uses importance sampling in token level:
+We therefore adopt a more widely used off-policy gradient estimator from \citep{schulman2015trust, schulman2017proximal} that uses importance sampling at the token level:

 Thus, our off-policy gradient estimator can be formulated as:

 For group normalized advantage estimator in GRPO, we have:

 $\widehat{\EE}_{\beta}$ denotes empirical mean under policy $\beta$, i.e. $\widehat{\EE}_{\beta} [ R(\tau) ]=\frac{1}{K} \sum_{k=1}^{K}[R(\tau_k)], \tau_k \sim \beta(\cdot|s_0), k=1,2,...,K$. $\widehat{\sigma}_{\beta}$ denotes the empirical standard value under policy $\beta$: $\widehat{\sigma}_{\beta}[R(\tau)]=\sqrt{ \widehat{\EE}_{\beta} \left[ (R(\tau) - \widehat{\EE}_{\beta} [ R(\tau) ] )^2 \right] }$.